 Let’s open our Bibles this morning for our study of God’s Word again to 1 Timothy chapter 1.
 First Timothy chapter 1.
-I want to return to verses 18 to 20.
-And though this is a very brief passage, it seems as though the Spirit of God has filled my hearts with all kinds of things to say relative to the passage.
-And so we began last week, we’ll continue this week and finish next week on just these three brief verses.
+I want to return to verses 18 to 20, and though this is a very brief passage, it seems as though the Spirit of God has filled my heart with all kinds of things to say relative to the passage, and so we began last week, we’ll continue this week, and finish next week on just these three brief verses.
 But they are rich and they direct our thoughts to things most needful.

 In 1 Timothy chapter 1, I want to read those verses for you beginning at verse 18.
 “This command I commit unto thee, son Timothy, according to the prophecies which pointed to thee that thou by them might fight a good warfare, holding faith and a good conscience which some having put away have made shipwreck of the faith of whom are Hymenaeus and Alexander whom I have delivered unto Satan that they may learn not to blaspheme.”

 Now, the key phrase that we noted last Lord’s day is at the end of verse 18, “fight a good warfare” or “fight a noble warfare.”
 And we reminded you last time that Paul is calling Timothy to the awareness that he is engaged in a war, and in so calling Timothy to that sensitivity, he calls the rest of us as well.
 We are to understand that our calling is to fight a noble war against the forces of Satan.
 In the first chapter, then, he speaks of this war and in the last chapter of this epistle, chapter 6 verse 12, he says, “Fight the good fight of faith.”
 So beginning the epistle and ending the epistle, he reminds Timothy that he is indeed in a war against the forces of Satan.